IBM/vision-tools/README.md

                     'error', 'warn', 'info', and 'debug'

      <entity> is required and must be one of:
-        categories     -- work with category entities
-        datasets       -- work with dataset entities
+        categories     -- work with categories within a dataset datasets       -- work with datasets
-        files          -- work with dataset file entities object-tags    -- work with object detection tag entities object-labels  -- work with object detection label entities (aka annotation entities) dltasks        -- work with DL training tasks trained-models -- work with trained model entities deployed-models -- work with deployed model entities projects       -- work with project entities
+        files          -- work with dataset files (images and/or videos) fkeys          -- work with user file metadata keys fmetadata      -- work with user file metadata key/value pairs object-tags    -- work with object detection tags object-labels  -- work with object detection labels (aka annotations) dltasks        -- work with DL training tasks trained-models -- work with trained models
+        deployed-models -- work with deployed models
+        projects       -- work with projects
         users          -- work with users

-  'vision' provides access to Visual Insights entities via the ReST API.
+  'vision' provides access to Maximo Visual Inspection resources via the ReST API.
   Use 'vision <entity> --help' for more information about operating on a given entity
 ```

-Two pieces of information are required -- the host name of the server (`--host`) and the user's authentication
+Two pieces of information are required -- the base URI of the server (`--uri`) and the user's API Key
-token (`--token`).
+(`--token`).
 It is often easier to specify this information via environment variables.
-The `$VAPI_HOST`
+The `$VAPI_BASE_URI`
 variable is used for the hostname and the `$VAPI_TOKEN` variable is used for the token.
-With this information,
-`vision` will generate a base URL of `https://${VAPI_HOST}/visual-insights/api` to access the server.

-In some installations, including those running IBM PowerAI Vision instead of IBM Visual Insights,
-the `$VAPI_INSTANCE` environment variable will be needed to adjust the generated base URL.
-Exporting a value in
-`$VAPI_INSTANCE` will cause `vision` to generate a base URL of `https://${VAPI_HOST}/${VAPI_INSTANCE}/api`.

-If a different port is needed, that port can be included with the hostname.
+If a different port is needed, that port can be included with base URI.

 ### Quick Start Summary
 #### Using a Standalone Server with "visual-insights" URI